Mansfield Plantation: History

 After the American Civil War, rice production became too expensive and soon the plantations fell into bankruptcy and were sold off to new owners.

 Present day

-Today, Mansfield Plantation is preserved as an authentic rice plantation, complete with the original plantation home, a school house, live oak avenue ("oak allée"), chapel, guest house, and grounds.
+Today, Mansfield Plantation is preserved as an authentic rice plantation, complete with the original plantation home, a schoolhouse, live oak avenue ("oak allée"), chapel, guest house, and grounds.
 It also has the only remaining winnowing barn in Georgetown County, where rice grains were processed for shipment.

 Restoration

-Undergoing restoration is a slave village of 7 slave cabins and a chapel.
+In March 2005 a restoration of a slave village of 7 slave cabins and a chapel had begun, completed shortly thereafter.

-In 2009, the entire plantation underwent a privately funded, massive restoration project to keep its distinct history alive for generations to come.
-It is said to be the only American plantation saved from development and reclaimed by a direct descendant of the original owners.

 Media

 Mansfield Plantation has been featured in numerous films, documentaries and television shows.
 It served as the backdrop for scenes from Mel Gibson's 2000 film, The Patriot.
 In 2006, the Fox network filmed two segments of their primetime television series Treasure Hunters at Mansfield and the Fine Living Network filmed a documentary at Mansfield Plantation for their television series Windshield America.